 6. Place each ball on the baking tray at least 5cm apart to prevent them bleeding into each other while they cook.

-7. Flatten each ball with a fork, making a crisscross pattern before baking in the oven, on the middle shelf, for 10 minutes.
-You want your cookies to have browned ever so slightly around the edges but still be quite light in colour (this keeps them soft and chewy).
+7. Flatten each ball with a fork, making a crisscross pattern before baking in the oven, on the middle shelf, for 10-12 minutes.
+You want your cookies to brown ever so slightly around the edges but still be quite light in colour (this keeps them soft and chewy).
 If you prefer a crunchier biscuit, bake them a few minutes longer.

 8. Leave to cool on the baking trays for a few minutes before carefully transferring onto a cooling rack.
 Cool completely before serving.
 Keep in an airtight container for up to 5 days.